L0laapk3/RLBot-BM/README.md

 * Tick perfect, no more dropped ticks when the framerate dips
 * Zero-latency, bots can respond immediately in the next tick
 * Guarantees with regards to minimum provided computation time for each tick (currently 4ms)
+* Extra information is provided such as per wheel contact information
+* Tick perfect state setting
 * Uses multiple hooks, bots get extra time while the game renders frames in parallel (NYI)
-* Extra information is provided such as per wheel contact information
 * Dropshot tile data and rumble item type data (NYI)
 * Working lockstep functionality that allows bots as much time as required to compute each tick (NYI)
-* Tick perfect state setting (NYI)

 ## Project status

 **Working:**
 * Bot controls routed through RLBot-BM
 * Gamestate data routed through RLBot-BM
+* Statesetting routed through RLBot-BM
 * All of the above listed features except where stated otherwise

 **In progress:**